Content marketing: the keys to good editorial content

 • e-books or white papers.

-Each type of content allows you to reach your target audience at a specific stage of the customer journey and aims to trigger an action: sharing on social media, registering for an event, requesting a quote, downloading an information brochure, etc. The challenge is to guide the prospect towards the final goal: closing the deal.
+Each type of content allows you to reach your target audience at a specific stage of the customer journey and is designed to prompt a specific action: sharing on social media, registering for an event, requesting a quote, downloading a brochure, and so on.
+The key challenge is to guide the prospect toward the ultimate goal: closing the deal.
 Your editorial strategy is therefore part of a long-term approach.

 The steps involved in creating editorial content